newatoms/beta/_private/customers/stby/posts-and-research/linkedin-data-post/web-scraper.md

 # Web scraper

-This scraper can extract information from multiple targeted linkedIn profiles.
+This scraper can extract information (experience and school history) from multiple targeted linkedIn profiles.
 Want to know how to use it and how it works?
 Go to the [Web Scraping guide](../guides/web-scraping/readme.md).

 ```javascript